Tati Solar Power Station: Developers

 Solarcentury Africa is a subsidiary of BB Energy, an independent energy trading company, based in the United Kingdom.
 It primarily deals in "gasoil, gasoline, bitumen and fuel oil".
 As of August 2021, Solarcentury maintains a portfolio of 2.1 gigawatts of installed generation capacity, sold to mining operations, commercial and industrial clients in Africa.

 The owner/developers of this power station are expected to create a special purpose vehicle company to own and operate the solar farm.
-For descriptive purposes, we shall call that SPV Tati Solar Company.
+For descriptive purposes, this SPV is called Tati Solar Company here.
 The table below illustrates the shareholding in Tati Solar Company.